MengLinMaker/ESP32-data-stream-comparisons/README.md

 Using the built in serial library from arduino IDE.
 The receiver is the Arduino IDE Serial Monitor.

 ### BluetoothSerial.h - 5Hz
 Using the "BluetoothSerial" library from arduino IDE.
 The receiver is an android app: https://play.google.com/store/apps/details?id=com.giumig.apps.bluetoothserialmonitor.
+There are some fluctuations in the period.

 ## Analysis